kali67/whitecrow-frontend/README.md

 If you have, remove the build directory and the `/node_modules` directory and the `package-lock.json` file from root.
 This can be done with
 `rm -rf package-lock.json node_modules`.

-Once you have built the image, you can run it by running this command `docker run whitecrow-frontend` this will take care of everything for you.
+Once you have built the image, you can run it by running this command `docker run docker run -p 3000:5000 whitecrow-frontend` this will take care of everything for you.
+-p indicates that port 3000 on the physical machine maps to port 5000 on the virtual.
+Change port 3000 if you wish to recieve requests from a different port.
 Serve is being used to serve the static app.
 Read about it [here](https://www.npmjs.com/package/serve).